cisagov/cool-accounts/users/README.md

 # cool-accounts - users subdirectory #

-This subdirectory contains Terraform code to create the COOL "users" account.
+This subdirectory contains Terraform code to provision the COOL "users" account.
 It creates:

 * IAM user(s) with the ability to administer their own credentials (including